cloudera/cybersec/flink-cyber/cyber-jobs/src/main/resources/examples/README.md

 ### Option 2 - For demo: Add cybersec parcel to the command line path.
 1. If you don't have admin permissions or sudo access on the cluster containing Flink, scp the cyber-parcel/target/CYBERSEC-*.parcel to a Flink gateway node.
 2. Ssh to the Flink gateway node.
-3. Extract the parcel using tar.
-This will create a directory with the same name as the .parcel file:
+3. Extract the parcel using tar to create a directory with the same name as the .parcel file:
 ```shell script
 [cduby@cduby-csa-081423-master0 ~]$ tar xvf CYBERSEC-2.3.1-1.16.1-csadh1.10.0.0-cdh7.2.17.0-334-2308141830-el7.parcel
 CYBERSEC-2.3.1-1.16.1-csadh1.10.0.0-cdh7.2.17.0-334-2308141830/meta/